Fernandocgomez/react-native.Augmented-Reality-Menu-App/README.md

 [1]: https://youtu.be/s8u8GxXn2jo "Click Here To Watch A Video Of The Web App"
-[1]: https://youtu.be/LIX5R836aGo "Click Here To Watch A Video Of The Mobile"
+[2]: https://youtu.be/LIX5R836aGo "Click Here To Watch A Video Of The Mobile App"